 We would advise against having a bonfire.

-For alternative methods of safely disposing of your waste, please see our A-Z of recycling.
+For alternative methods of safely disposing of your waste, please see our Recycling Helper.

 If you do have a bonfire, try to avoid burning at weekends and bank holidays.